MikeCookDev/Cal-Poly-Ed2Go/README.md

 11/2/2019 : Added background stylings to the runners home app.

 11/5/2019 : Uplaoded some practice with Pseudo-classes and Pseudo-elements to the runners app.

+11/7/2019 : Practice styling tables for the runners home app.